Aero Fighters 2: Reception

 Player One's Christophe Delpierre reviewed the Neo Geo CD version, remarking that the graphics needed more work and criticized the levels for their short length, concluding that "in short, Aero Fightere 2, without being bad, still disappoints a little.
 On Neo CD, we are entitled to expect much better".
 Like Manuel del Campo, Superjuegos' Roberto Serrano praised the visual design, music, sound design and playability but criticized the occurrence of slowdown when many sprites are displayed on-screen, stating that the sequel far exceeds its predecessor.
 CD Consoles' David Taborda commended the audiovisual presentation and playability but criticized its creativity on display and slowdown during gameplay but he nevertheless regarded the title to be a good game.
 Computer+Videogiochi's Maurizio Miccoli reviewed the Neo Geo CD release, praising the gameplay, longevity and presentation.
 VideoGames' Gabe Soria stated that the graphics were similar to those of the original Aero Fighters and compared the sound design with Apocalypse Now but commended its playability but noted it was neither new nor special.

 Aero Fighters 2 has been met with mostly positive reception from retrospective reviewers in recent years.
 In 2014, HobbyConsolas identified it as one of the twenty best games for the Neo Geo AES.
 Nintendo Life's Dave Frear praised the Nintendo Switch version for the addition of hi-score and caravan modes, selection of planes, enemy variety, action and multiple endings.
-In contrast, however, Pure Nintendo Magazines Justin Sharp commended the visual presentation and two-player mode but criticized the short length and lack of replayability.